TylorS/email-service-challenge/readme.md

 ### Start the server

-After installing the dependencies and configuring your environment variables, in the terminal run the following
+After installing the dependencies and configuring your environment variables in the terminal run the following

 ```sh
 npm start